 If you are selling goods or products over the Internet and have customers located in Georgia, you should be aware of Georgia’s Internet sales tax rules.
-Those rules have been a subject of debate in Georgia, as in many other states, and at the federal level.
-Georgia recently enacted a law that applies to large out-of-state Internet retailers.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

 The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
 The physical presence rule is based on a1992 United States Supreme Court decision, Quill Corp. v.
 North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
 The decision has been extended to include online retailers.
 Generally speaking, a physical presence means such things as:

 - having an office in the state, or